mariberg/portfolio_backend/README.md

 This project has been created based on the [Cloud Resume Challenge](https://cloudresumechallenge.dev/), which gives a roadmap for creating a fullstack project with AWS, with plenty of opportunities for choosing your own path along the way.

-The backend for the project can be found in this [repo](https://github.com/mariberg/portfolio-frontend).
+The frontend for the project can be found in this [repo](https://github.com/mariberg/portfolio_frontend).
 My deployed portfolio site is [here](https://marikabergman.com).

 ## Project structure